 - Spiritual life

-While grounded in the values of the Mennonite faith—peace, justice and service—spiritual life groups and activities are open to all.
+While grounded in the values of the Mennonite faith—peace, justice and service—spiritual activities are open to all.